Romance Trope List

 -some or all of one or more main characters' internal conflicts, i.e., the reason they're reluctant to fall in love

 Tropes can broadly be broken down into three types: relationship tropes, character tropes, and setting tropes.
 Below is a list of each type.
-Most of the tropes are self-explanatory, but for those that aren't, I've included definitions to save you the Googling!
+Most of the tropes are self-explanatory, but for those that aren't, I've included definitions to save you the research!

 This is a "living" list of tropes, which means that as new tropes appear, I'll add to that list, so check back here regularly for updates!